SKB-CGN/ioBroker.energiefluss/README.md

 **Technical:**
 - define Datapoints for each element
+- 2 solar production elements possible
 - show battery percent inside car or battery element
 - use different states for feeding into or consuming from the grid
 - reverse settings if your values are negative (for consumption, feeding the grid, charging-/discharging the battery)
 - use positive or negative values for consumption
 - calculcate your consumption via production and grid-feed-in, if you do not have a powermeter
 - use different states for your battery
-- add 10 own elements for a consuming device with different text, values and icon (2 element can be configured as additional car-charge)
+- add 10 own elements for a consuming device with different text, values and icon (2 elements can be configured as additional car-charge)
 - convert all values from W into kW
 - Choose, how many decimal places you want to display (0, 1, 2) - for values and battery charging
 - choose the unit (freetext)